genejike/AWS-CLOUD-PROJECT/journal/week0.md

     --topic-arn TopicARN \
     --protocol email \
     --notification-endpoint your@email.com
-Check your email and confirm the subscription
+Check your email and confirm the subscription or confirm it from the aws management console

 ![Alt text](/Journal-images/image-0/billingandbudget.png)